pratikshavanjare/Networking-1/Lab Practice/Ping Frame Analysis.md

    k) There is no MAC address

-   Your Answer: The answer is "e" because when PC1 sends data to another network, so it first sends it to its router.
+   **Your Answer**: The answer is "e" because when PC1 sends data to another network, so it first sends it to its router.
 That’s why the destination MAC is the  router’s interface (G0/0/0) connected to PC1.
    ```
    R1> en
    R1# sh run